-The first incident occurred after JoAnn, Larry, and their fellow church members encountered a teenage girl in their church parking lot who had run away from a volatile situation at home.
-Struggling with substance abuse, the young woman was hospitalized.
-Community members were shocked to learn that, following her recovery, she was arrested by police rather than offered treatment or services.
+The first incident occurred after community members encountered a teenage girl in their church parking lot.
+The young woman had run away from a volatile situation at home and was struggling with substance abuse.
+After being taken to the hospital, community members were shocked to learn that police had arrested her instead of offering her treatment or services.

-The second event occurred months later when a young girl and her two-year-old brother knocked on JoAnn and Larry’s front door saying their mother had left them and they needed help.
-Both incidents raised urgent questions about who was responsible for the safety and care of young people with no stable parents or place to live.
+The second incident occurred months later when a young girl and her two-year-old brother knocked on JoAnn and Larry’s front door saying their mother had left them and they needed help.
+Both events raised urgent questions about who was responsible for the safety and care of young people who didn’t have stable homes or places to live.

 JoAnn and Larry took it upon themselves to be part of the solution.
-They went to their community members, proposing they sell the church building and use the proceeds to open a youth shelter.
+They initiated the difficult conversation amongst their community members about selling their church building and using the proceeds to open a youth shelter.
 While they were met with initial reluctance, the couple persevered, planting the seeds of conviction and passion that sustain YouthCare to this day: all youth are worthy, never give up, do whatever it takes to save lives, and stand up for justice at every turn.

 In 1974, the church sold its building for $40,000 and opened one of the first shelters for runaway and homeless youth on the West Coast.

 - 1974: A group of concerned citizens pools their resources to create a three-bed shelter for runaway and homeless youth.